Welcome to Scleral Lenses!

 CLEANING YOUR LENSES

-Here at Trinity Eye Associates we have certain recommendations for your general cleaning and daily storage.
+Here at Trinity Eye Associates, we have certain recommendations for your general cleaning and daily storage.
 If you are required to have a more specific cleaning regimen, you will be informed of this by either or both the Doctor or office staff. ● After removing your lenses at the end of the day, you will need to soak your lenses in the Clear Care Plus Hydraglyde Cleaning and Disinfecting Solution* ● Fill the vial included in the packaging to the fill line with the solution, place a lens in each side of the vial and close the vial with the lenses inside ● Once closed, you will see bubbles forming and rising to the top of the vial ● These lenses need to be soaked for a minimum of 6 hours (generally overnight) ● When ready to reinsert lenses in the morning, it is not necessary to further clean them once taken out of the vial.
-They are ready for direct insertion onto the eye *This solution has a RED CAP which signals that it is NOT to be directly inserted into the eyes.
+They are ready for direct insertion into the eye *This solution has a RED CAP which signals that it is NOT to be directly inserted into the eyes.
 We understand that all patients have different work/life schedules, so it is important to account for cleaning after “what-if” situations.
 If you happen to need to take a nap, for example, or participate in any activity requiring temporary removal of the lenses, you may not have time to wait 6 hours for them to be cleaned with your Clear Care Solution.
-In this case, you may use the Unique pH provided to you in your new patient kit for a temporary cleaning alternation. ● After removing these lenses, place them in a flat case filled with Unique pH solution. ● Once ready to reinsert, you may remove the lenses from the flat case, rinse the lenses with saline, and follow normal insertion procedures.
+In this case, you may use the Unique pH provided to you in your new patient kit for a temporary cleaning alternation. ● After removing these lenses, place them in a flat case filled with a Unique pH solution. ● Once ready to reinsert, you may remove the lenses from the flat case, rinse the lenses with saline, and follow normal insertion procedures.

 TIPS AND TRICKS